hjosullivan/TPCFitting/README.md

 # TPCFitting
-Python and R Code for fitting Thermal Performance Models to data
+Python and R Code/packages for fitting Thermal Performance Models to data